In this article

-If you have a thyroid disorder, such as hypothyroidism, your doctor may recommend you take thyroid medication as part of your treatment plan.
-Taking thyroid medication can make a world of difference in your symptoms – especially where your energy, hair appearance, and weight are concerned.
+If you have a thyroid disorder, your doctor may prescribe thyroid hormone replacement medication as part of your treatment plan.
+While it can make a world of difference in your symptoms, thyroid medication can also cause side effects.

 The thyroid gland is a butterfly-shaped gland located at the base of your neck.
-It produces hormones that regulate your body's energy use, along with many other important functions.
-As part of the endocrine system, the thyroid gland makes and stores hormones that help regulate the body's metabolism in the form of blood pressure, blood temperature, and heart rate.
+It produces hormones that regulate your body's energy use, along with many other essential functions.
+As part of the endocrine system, the thyroid gland makes and stores hormones that help regulate the body's metabolism in blood pressure, blood temperature, and heart rate.

-When your thyroid hormone production drops, your body processes slow down and change.
-Since your body needs a certain amount of these hormones to function properly, hypothyroidism can affect many different systems in your body.
+When your thyroid hormone production drops, your body processes slow down and change, affecting virtually every system in your body.

 Most medications have at least one or two side effects, while many have a daunting list.
-We want to take some time to focus on some of the side effects of the three different drug treatment options for an underactive thyroid.
+Ahead, some of the side effects of the three different drug treatment options for an underactive thyroid.

-Note that many different brands manufacture the synthetic thyroid replacement hormones.
+Note that many different brands manufacture synthetic thyroid replacement hormones.
 We have listed the side effects of two of the most common medications.
-You should read the package insert that is given to you when you pick up your prescription to learn about the specific side effects associated with the medication you are taking.
+Always read the package insert that is given to you when you pick up your prescription to learn about the specific side effects of the particular drug you are taking.

-Before diving into medication-specific side effects, please be aware of the risk of allergic reaction, specifically anaphylaxis.
+Before diving into medication-specific side effects, please be aware of allergic reactions, specifically anaphylaxis.
 If you take any medication and notice a severe allergic response that includes any of the following, contact your doctor or get medical help immediately:

 Some of the most common side effects of levothyroxine include: